-Table 12.21.
+Table 12.22.
 ContentBasedRouter Properties

 Property Description Required cbrAlias Content Based Routing Provider alias.
 Supported values are "Drools" (default), "Xpath" "Regex". ruleSet Externally defined rule file.
 Will be a Drools DSL file if the Drools rule provider is in use.
 Will be a .properties rule file if the XPath or Regex provider is in use. ruleLanguage CBR evaluation Domain Specific Language (DSL) file.
 Only relevant for the Drools rule provider. ruleReload Flag indicating whether or not the rules file should be reloaded each time.
 Default is "false". ruleAuditType Optional property to have Drools perform audit logging.
 The log can be read into the Drools Eclipse plugin and inspected.
 Valid values are CONSOLE, FILE and THREADED_FILE.
 The default is that no audit logging will be performed. ruleAuditFile Optional property to define the filepath for audit logging.
 Only applies to FILE or THREADED_FILE ruleAuditType.
 The default is "event".
 Note that JBoss Drools will append ".log" for you.
-The default location for this file is "." - the current working directory (which for JBoss is in its bin/ directory).
+The default location for this file is "." - the current working directory (which for JBoss is in its bin/directory).

 Property Description Required ruleAuditInterval Optional property to define how often to flush audit events to the audit log.
 Only applies to the THREADED_FILE ruleAuditType.
 The default is 1000 (milliseconds). destinations Container property for the <route-to> configurations.
-If the rules are defined externally, this configuration will have the following format:</route-to> <route-to destination-name="express" service-category="ExpressShipping" service- name="ExpressShippingService"/></route-to> If the rules are defined inline in the configuration, this configuration will have the following format (not supported for the Drools provider): <route-to <br="" service-category="ExpressShipping">service- name="ExpressShippingService" expression="/ order[@statusCode='2']" /></route-to> namespaces Container property for the <namespace> configurations, where required e.g. for the XPath ruleprovider.
+If the rules are defined externally, this configuration will have the following format:</route-to> <route-to <="" destination-name="express" td=""></route-to> If the rules are defined inline in the configuration, this configuration will have the following format (not supported for the Drools provider): <route-to <="" service-category="ExpressShipping" td=""></route-to> namespaces Container property for the <namespace> configurations, where required e.g. for the XPath ruleprovider.
 The <namespace> configurations have the following format:</namespace></namespace> <namespace prefix="ord" uri="http://acme.com/order"></namespace>

-Table 12.22.
+Table 12.23.
 ContentBasedRouter "process" methods